 The term “legal separation” or “separation” mean two things in family law, and they can be confusing.

 First, the one that applies to everyone getting divorced.
-After your date of separation, which you learned all about in the last posting, you are ‘separated’ from your spouse, and – here’s the important part – everything you acquire, including earnings, property and debt, is your separate property and not subject to equal division with your spouse.
+After your date of separation, which I’ve talked about before, you are ‘separated’ from your spouse, and – here’s the important part – everything you acquire, including earnings, property and debt, is your separate property and not subject to equal division with your spouse.

 Second, there is a box on the Petition for you to mark “Legal Separation” instead of “Dissolution” (divorce).
 A Legal Separation is the same as a divorce in that you will still determine child custody, visitation and support, property division, and spousal support, but at the end of the process, you and your spouse will be legally married.
 This means that you may not marry someone else.